1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us005/02.analysis/Readme.md

-# US005 - Generate Team Proposal
+# US005 - As a Human Resource Manager I want to Generate Team Proposal

 ## 2. Analysis